Mario5Gray/silver_bullet/hsp-advanced-techniques/chapter-1/The HECS.md

 For one reason or another, humans tend to favor one or two aspects over the others.
 This tendency creates a distorition in our HECS to some degree.

 For example, is it more important to you to understand things logically (reason), do you prefer to feel them ( emotion), or do you like to get things done (will)?
 BBSH uses the term 'feeling' to denote the general sense of the unstructured levels of the fields and their associated chakras.
-Example, level tow and the second chakra are related to feelings.
-Any imbalance in reason, will or emotion shows directly in the levels of the fields the correspond to our reason (3rd and 7th) will (1st and 5th) and feelings (2nd, 4th, 6th levels).
+Example, level two and the second chakra are related to feelings.
+Any imbalance in reason, will or emotion shows directly in the levels of the fields the correspond to our Reason (3rd and 7th) Will (1st and 5th) and Feelings (2nd, 4th, 6th levels).

 Remember: Emotions are reactions to a situation from the past and will distort HECS.
 Feelings are responses to a situation in the present moment.

 ** The Balancing act: